 Dr. Werb is the winner of a Canadian Institutes of Health Research Trailblazer Award, was named by CBC as one of 13 young Canadians changing our country for Canada’s 150th anniversary celebration, and received a Canadian National Magazine Award for his popular science writing.
 He is the inaugural winner of the US National Institute on Drug Abuse Avenir Award, given to scientists proposing highly creative approaches to issues at the nexus of HIV and substance use.

-Dr. Werb is a MAP scientist and scientist at the Li Ka Shing Knowledge Institute.
+Dr. Werb is a scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
 He also holds assistant professor appointments at the Institute of Health Policy, Management and Evaluation at the University of Toronto, and in the Division of Infectious Diseases & Global Public Health at the University of California San Diego.